 The news gives plenty of reason for apprehension, and these internet searches for anxiety are picking that up.

 But clinical anxiety, known in DSM-speak as “generalized anxiety disorder,” is something different.
 You have to be preoccupied by worry for at least six months, be impaired by worry in your daily life, and display several of the following symptoms: feeling on edge, mind going blank, and muscle tension.
-This is a higher bar than apprehensiveness, and google, being a search engine not a clinician, can’t measure it.
+This is a higher bar than apprehensiveness, and Google, being a search engine not a clinician, can’t measure it.

-But there are “harder” measures of anxiety than google.
+But there are “harder” measures of anxiety than Google.
 What's happening with them?
 They’re soaring.

 In the United States, between 1999 and 2014, the suicide rate increased 24 percent.
 This is huge.

 Many of them are white women in mid-life (45-64): for them, suicide rates were 80 percent higher than in 1999.
-And teenagers: suicide rates for teenaged females have tripled since 1999.
+And suicide rates for teenaged females have tripled since 1999.
 (Curtin SC et al. “Suicide rates for females and males by race and ethnicity: United States, 1999 and 2014.”
 NCHS Health E-Stat.
 National Center for Health Statistics.
 April 2016)

-These are hard, tough numbers, not soft data on google searches.
+These are hard, tough numbers, not soft data on Google searches.
 But both measures converge on the same reality: that apprehensiveness and anxiety in the population are growing by leaps and bounds.
 It is a kind of general Zeitgeist-y thing, not a specific response to news bulletins.

-So what is changing in peoples lives to accelerate all this focused and unfocused anxiety?
+What is changing in peoples lives to accelerate all this focused and unfocused anxiety?
 That is the question of the decade, and I don’t have a trenchant answer.
 But I do have suspicions.